Beats has been around for some time as a brand.

-Honestly at this price range, I would have expected a voice prompt telling me whether my battery is low and also indicating whether my headphones are on or off or have paired to another Bluetooth device.
+Honestly, at this price range, I would have expected a voice prompt telling me whether my battery is low and also indicating whether my headphones are on or off or have paired to another Bluetooth device.

-The studio 3 offers real time audio calibration.
+Beats Studio 3 offers real-time audio calibration.

-What I do enjoy about the beats’ is that through this feature, your sound will adjust based on the music that you are listening to.
+What I do enjoy about the beats is that through this feature, your sound will adjust based on the music that you are listening to.

-As a result of apples proprietary technology in the W1 chip, you can get a range of up to 100m.
+As a result of Apple’s proprietary technology in the W1 chip, you can get a range of up to 100m.

 This is similar to the technology in the Plantronics Backbeat Pro 2 SE which supports class 1 Bluetooth devices.
 Though for me 100m was very excessive.